Improwised/kb.repairrabbit.github.io/content/Employees/when-to-use-active-inactive-status.md

-Once an employee joins the organization or shop he will be marked as an active but if an employees leave the Shop or Organisation, they need to be marked as “ Inactive ”.
+Once an employee joins the organization or shop, he will be marked as an active but if an employee leaves the Shop or Organisation, he needs to be marked as “ Inactive ”.

 #### *Process* to change the Active/Inactive status